You are listening to the Sean Hannity Radio Show Podcast.

 It's nonsense.

-I just can't believe that she's even in play being as morally bankrupt and corrupt as she is and being the pathological or as Sapphire once said, congenital liar that she is.
+I just can't believe that she's even in play being as morally bankrupt and corrupt as she is and being the pathological, or as Sapphire once said, congenital liar that she is.

-Um I don't I don't know, but there's plenty of time until the election.
+I don't know, but there's plenty of time until the election.

 What do you make of the chatter that you're getting?

-I get as somebody that's supporting Trump uh that all these people, the establishment types, the National Review, weekly standard Wall Street Journal people.
+I get as somebody that's supporting Trump, that all these people, the establishment types, the National Review, weekly standard Wall Street Journal people, what do you make of their opposition to him?

-Um like I say, I mean, with the pollsters and the consultants, it's the donors.
+Like I say, I mean, with the pollsters and the consultants, it's the donors.

-Um the Republican Party, until Trump was perfectly happy to get 100 percent of the business round table vote and uh and you know, 20 percent of the regular vote.
+The Republican Party, until Trump was perfectly happy to get 100% of the business roundtable vote and, you know, 20% of the regular vote, Trump has turned that upside down.

-Those people unfortunately don't get invited on TV, don't write for the Wall Street Journal.
+Those people, unfortunately, don't get invited on TV, don't write for the Wall Street Journal.

 I mean, the Wall Street Journal has always been open borders.

-Um they're serving the plutocrats.
+They're serving the plutocrats.

-It's it's good for the very rich.
+It's good for the very rich.

 I mean, you wonder why we have this massive income inequality.

-Um, look, there's always going to be some income inequality in a free capitalist system, but that's not what's happening now.
+Look, there's always going to be some income inequality in a free capitalist system, but that's not what's happening now.

-Now it is being done by design to screw over the middle class and the working class in America so that the rich can buy an extra island.
+Now, it is being done by design to screw over the middle class and the working class in America so that the rich can buy an extra island.

 And this is being done by design.